Last verified: 17 days ago

 Red Flags to Watch For

-- The one human case report involved multiple simultaneous interventions, making it impossible to attribute any benefit to barley grass specifically
+- One paper is a single case report mixing barley grass with multiple other treatments, making it impossible to attribute any benefit to barley grass alone

-- Polysaccharide extracts used in studies are not the same as whole dried barley grass powder sold in supplements — results may not translate
+- Polysaccharide extracts used in studies are not the same as whole barley grass powder sold in supplements — dosing comparisons are unreliable

 Products Containing Barley Grass